-Auto-caption can, in some situations, provide some degree of accommodation for people with moderate hearing loss and captioning can benefit many hearing people including non-native english speakers.
+Auto-caption can, in some situations, provide some degree of accommodation for people with moderate hearing loss and captioning can benefit many hearing people including non-native english speakers and folks with auditory processing disorder.
+A study of UK television viewers found that 80% of caption users are not deaf/HoH.
 Providing live captioning for your talks can only make your presentations more inclusive than they would be without this functionality.

 In situations with sketchy internet or poor sound input, the quality of the captions will suffer and may end up being almost unusable.
 For example, at very large conferences that have high wifi demand, the presenting computer may benefit from an ethernet connection, rather than relying on wifi.
+Cooke et al (2020) investigated different conditions and spoken english styles and found that are key for good quality captioning.